opentelekomcloud-infra/system-config/doc/source/zuul.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Zuul is logging all jobs being performed.
 This information is made public so
 that pull request initiators are able to know status of the test.
-In must be
+It must be
 noted, however, that every Zuul tenant is reponsible for defining base jobs
 which are either making logs publicly available or not.
 In general those jobs
 are themselves responsible for maintaining the log files (whether to put them
 on some external log hosting or discard them immediately).

 Zuul internal logging is done completely independently and is produced on the systems running Zuul components themselves.
-This logs are maintained corresponsing to the requirements of the Zuul installation.
+These logs are maintained corresponsing to the requirements of the Zuul installation.

-In addition to the logging Zuul components are also supporting metric emiting.
+In addition to the Zuul components logging, it also supports metric emitting.
 It supports StatsD metrics pushing and Prometheus metric fetching.
 More details `Zuul Monitoring`_.

-Path Management
+Patch Management
 ~~~~~~~~~~~~~~~

 Zuul administrators are responsible for updating Zuul software and taking care of the platform where those components are running.